 The largest number of gun deaths each year are suicides, not homicides.
 Every year in the United States, tens of thousands of people bring their lives to an end with a gun.
-In 2013, of the 33,636 total gun deaths, 21,175 were suicides.
+In 2020, of the 45,222 total gun deaths that occurred that year, 24,292 were suicides.

 The Harvard School of Public Health notes that “virtually every other method is less lethal than a firearm so there’s greater chance the person won’t die in their attempt … With a firearm, once the trigger is pulled, there’s no turning back.”

 We cannot ignore this ongoing epidemic.
 It is well past time for effective gun violence prevention policies that could drastically reduce the number of suicides in the United States.

 Guns and Suicide Fact Sheet

 Additional VPC Materials